opengeospatial/ogcapi-features/README.md

 as reusable [OpenAPI](http://openapis.org) components with responses in JSON and HTML.

-Alternate rederings of this standard are available for [HTML](http://docs.opengeospatial.org/DRAFTS/17-069.html) and [PDF](http://docs.opengeospatial.org/DRAFTS/17-069.pdf)
+Alternate renderings of this standard are available for [HTML](http://docs.opengeospatial.org/DRAFTS/17-069.html) and [PDF](http://docs.opengeospatial.org/DRAFTS/17-069.pdf)

 ## Overview